Scheduled MonumentsEnglandTiverton Castle (uninhabited buildings)

 What is Tiverton Castle (uninhabited buildings)?

-Tiverton Castle is a Norman fortification established in the early twelfth century by the de Braose family in Devon.
+Tiverton Castle is a Norman fortification founded in the early twelfth century by Henry de Braose, situated in Devon in south-western England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003835.

 Who is responsible for protecting Tiverton Castle (uninhabited buildings)?